State-dependent Delay Differential Equations on $H^1$: Introduction

 The approach in \cite{MNP94} is based on an existence result in \cite[Theorem 2.2.1]{HV93} (which in turn uses Schauder's fixed point theorem) and an a posteriori uniqueness analysis for `almost locally Lipschitz continuous functionals', i.e., functionals that are locally Lipschitz continuous with respect to the uniform norm if additionally the set of functions is constrained to be Lipschitz continuous.
 Hence, the underlying space for unique existence is the space of continuous functions subject to a Lipschitz condition.
 Identifying certain continuity conditions for the right-hand sides only on a specific set of continuous functions, the general theory is applied using certain (Lipschitz) retractions; that is, (Lipschitz) continuous mappings defined on the whole of $C$ projecting onto the said specific set of functions.
 Given that the underlying space is a space of continuous functions such retractions need to be considered specifically for each set in turn.
-We particularly refer to the convex and compact subset of $C$ constructed in \cite[Section 5]{HR23}, that is not a Lipschitz retract; see also Remark \ref{rem:FDECW} for more technicalities arising in the retraction approach for continuous functions.
+We particularly refer to the convex and compact subset of $C$ constructed in \cite[Section 5]{HR23}, that is not a Lipschitz retract; see also Section \ref{sec:FDECW} for more technicalities arising in the retraction approach for continuous functions.
 In any case, using Lipschitz continuous functions as potential solutions only, one realises that the condition to lie on the solution manifold need not be met here (let alone that under the general assumptions considered in \cite{MNP94} the mere existence of the manifold is in question).
-The argument in \cite{BGR21} for global solutions of the particular equation treated there requires arguments involving positivity.
+The argument in \cite{BGR21} for existence of solutions for all times requires arguments involving positivity.

 The approach in (iii) was developed in order to study differentiability in certain Sobolev type norms.
 Similar to the rationale developed here---in \cite{HT97}, a contraction mapping principle is applied namely a variation of the so-called Uniform Contraction Principle.
 The norms studied are mixed norm type spaces looking at the Lipschitz norm of the initial pre-history combined with a $W^{1,p}$-norm for the solution for positive times.
 Note that the contraction principle can be applied, if the final time horizon, $T$, is chosen small enough, see \cite[Lemma 4.2]{HT97}.